10 Best HVAC Companies in Hillsborough, CA

 • Change the position of your blinds seasonally.
 Closing your blinds in the summer blocks some passive solar heat from getting indoors.
 Opening the blinds in the winter allows this same heat to help warm your home.
 Both of these measures help lower the work required from your home’s HVAC system.

 • Keep your system clean.
-Keeping your ductwork, grills, condenser fan blades, and indoor evaporator coil clean helps your system function optimally and reduces the chance of mold growth.
-The National Air Duct Cleaners Association recommends that you clean your HVAC system when it starts to look dirty.
+Keeping your ductwork, grills, condenser fan blades, and indoor evaporator coil clean helps your system run and reduces the chance of mold growth.
+The National Air Duct Cleaners Association recommends that you clean your HVAC system whenever it begins to look dirty.

 • Change filters regularly.
-Replacing your air filters or washing them every 30–90 days allows efficient air circulation through your HVAC system.
-You should also try to keep debris from accumulating on the outside components of your HVAC.
+Switching out or cleaning your air filters every 30–90 days helps air flow smoothly through your HVAC system.
+We also recommend regularly clearing dirt and debris away from the outdoor sections of your system.

 ServiceCost